phillip-kruger/phillip-kruger.github.io/_posts/2017-12-13-some_factory_examples.md

     }
 ```

-Basically, the factory will still use SPI `ServiceLoader` to load the available greetings, but we pass a custom classloader in.
+Basically, the factory will still use SPI's `ServiceLoader` to load the available greetings, but we pass a custom ClassLoader in.
-We look for any jar file in plugins folder and load those with `URLClassloader`.
+We look for any jar file in the `plugins` folder and load those with `URLClassloader`.

 This means I can now just create a new implementation module and drop the file in the `plugins` folder.
 Nice and plug-able.

-## Run the example:
+### Run the example:

-In the dynamic-spi folder:
+In the **dynamic-spi** folder:

 ```bash
     mvn clean install
 ```